purunep/Capstoneproject/project/README.md

 I have downloaded the data from Kaggle [link](https://www.kaggle.com/uciml/pima-indians-diabetes-database?select=diabetes.csv) and uploaded to my github [link](https://raw.githubusercontent.com/purunep/Capstoneproject/main/project/data/diabetes.csv).
 We can load the dataset in the Notebook by providing the raw url of the dataset.

 ## Automated ML
+Automated machine learning is the process of automating the time consuming , iterative tasks of machine learning model development.
 For the experiment, we have used the different parameters for  **automl** settings as below:

 | Parameter                   | Value                  | Reason                                                                                 |